tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 Complete source code is available in the [BasicWrite example](examples/BasicWrite/BasicWrite.ino).

 Data can be seen in the InfluxDB UI immediately.
-Use the [Data Explorer](https://v2.docs.influxdata.com/v2.0/visualize-data/explore-metrics/) or create a [Dashboard](https://v2.docs.influxdata.com/v2.0/visualize-data/dashboards/).
+Use the [Data Explorer](https://docs.influxdata.com/influxdb/v2.0/query-data/execute-queries/data-explorer/) or create a [Dashboard](https://docs.influxdata.com/influxdb/v2.0/visualize-data/dashboards/).

 ## Basic code for InfluxDB 1
 Using InfluxDB Arduino client for InfluxDB 1 is almost the same as for InfluxDB 2.
 The only difference is that InfluxDB 1 uses _database_ as classic name for data storage instead of bucket and the server is unsecured by default.
-There is also a different `InfluxDBClient contructor` and  `setConnectionParametersV1` function for setting the security params.
+There is also a different `InfluxDBClient constructor` and  `setConnectionParametersV1` function for setting the security params.
 Everything else remains the same.

 ```cpp
 // InfluxDB server url, e.g. http://192.168.1.48:8086 (don't use localhost, always server name or ip address)